hitgo00/yasn-mobile/README.md

 # Yet Another Social network

-To get more insights, read [this](https://medium.com/code-dementia/building-a-social-network-using-mern-stack-85037914b944) article.
+To get more insights about the project, read [this](https://medium.com/code-dementia/building-a-social-network-using-mern-stack-85037914b944) article.

+This repo contains the code for YASN Mobile app built using React Native.

+For SLoP, we will be working on very intersting issues, both on React Native app and Yasn Server check the issues section!
+Tech stack (MongoDb, Express, React Native, Node)

 You can find the repository for the Connect(YASN) Web [here](https://github.com/hitgo00/yasn), server [here](https://github.com/hitgo00/yasn-server) and the Darkrai(Chat) server [here.](https://github.com/darkraichat/darkrai-server)

 ## CONNECT

 A YASN exclusively for students of DAIICT!
-This repo contains the code for Connect Mobile app built using React Native.

 <img src="https://github.com/hitgo00/yasn-mobile/blob/master/assets/ss.png" height="490">